MicrosoftDocs/azure-devops-docs/docs/manual-test/add-to-bugs-exploratory-testing.md

 [!INCLUDE [version-header-ts-tfs](_shared/version-header-ts-tfs.md)]

-To help avoid duplication, the Test &amp; Feedback extension (previously known as the Exploratory Testing extension) automatically searches for and displays existing bugs, based on the keywords in the title, as you file a new bug.
+To help avoid duplication, the Test &amp; Feedback extension automatically searches for and displays existing bugs, based on the keywords in the title, as you file a new bug.
 You can choose to continue creating a new bug or add your findings to an existing bug.